» Show All «Prev «1 ... 8 9 10 11 12 13 14 15 16 ... 21» Next»

 Cousins of theirs through their mother Amelie Hacker Pitard also appear in the records: two of her brother Jean Baptiste Hacker's sons, Numa Paul Hacker and Louis Octave Hacker.
 Octave Hacker served in 10th (Yellow Jacket) Battalion, and Numa Paul was in the 18th Regiment, which was later consolidated with the 10th; this regiment served in the Red River campaign.
 Their sister Zulmee's husband Antoine Amy fought in the 8th La regiment in the Army of Northern Virginia; he was wounded at Gettysburg (apparently seriously, since he was in a Lynchburg hospital for a year), and was paroled at Appomattox.

 Alden's younger brother Capt.
 Charles McLellan ventured farther afield, spending four years in the 15th Louisiana Infantry which fought in Lee's Army of Northern Virginia.
 He participated in some 18 engagements.
-He was promoted from 1st Lt. to Captain for action at Antietam, where he fought in Stafford's brigade under Stonewall Jackson.
+He was promoted from 1st Lt. to Captain for action at Antietam, where he fought in Starke's brigade under Stonewall Jackson.
 He was wounded at Mine Run, and was killed on June 1, 1864 by a sniper's bullet at Meadow's Bridge, near Richmond, just before Cold Harbor.
 He therefore fought against several of his cousins from Maine in a series of battles in Virginia.

 Thomas Young Paine Tureman, Alden McLellan's wife Sarah Jane Cooper's brother-in-law, seems to have served in the Louisiana Militia.